Baqend/guide/src/topics/push/index.md

 ### Apple Push Notifcation Service (APNS)

-To enable push notifications for iOS devices you have to upload your production or sandbox certificate in the Baqend settings view of your app.
+To enable push notifications for iOS devices, you have to upload your production or sandbox certificate to Baqend first.
+To this end, go to the *Push Notifications* section in the dashboard settings.
 Please upload your certificate as a *p12*-file without any password protection.
-Otherwise it's not possible for Baqend to use it.
+Otherwise, it's not possible for Baqend to use it.

-The sandbox certificate is needed, when testing the app directly from Xcode.
+The sandbox certificate is needed when testing the app directly from Xcode.
 If the app has been published to the app store or should be tested in *TestFlight*, you must upload your production certificate.
 It's currently not possible to use both certificate types at the same time.

 [This tutorial](http://help.apple.com/xcode/mac/current/#/dev11b059073)
-show hows to enabled push notification in your app and how to export your certificate as a *p12*-file.
+shows how to enable push notification in your app and how to export your certificate as a *p12*-file.

 ### Google Cloud Messaging (GCM)

-To enabled push notifications for Android devices Baqend needs your GCM API key.
-The key can be saved in the Baqend settings view of your app.
+To enable push notifications for Android devices, you need to upload your GCM API key to Baqend.
+To this end, go to the *Push Notifications* section in the dashboard settings and enter your API key.

-To get your API key browse to the [Firebase Console](https://console.firebase.google.com/), open your project and click on the settings icon on the left and open your project settings.
-On the *Cloud Messaging* tab are your project credentials with keys.
-The *legacy server key* is the key which will be stored in the Baqend settings.
+To get your API key, browse to the [Firebase Console](https://console.firebase.google.com/), open your project and click on the settings icon on the left and open your project settings.
+You can find your project credentials with keys in the *Cloud Messaging* tab.
+The *legacy server key* is the one that will be stored in the Baqend settings.

-To set up a Firebase Cloud Messaging Client App in your Android app please follow [this tutorial](https://firebase.google.com/docs/cloud-messaging/android/client).
+To set up a Firebase Cloud Messaging Client App in your Android app, please follow [this tutorial](https://firebase.google.com/docs/cloud-messaging/android/client).

 ## Device Registration

 A registered device is represented in Baqend by the Device class.
-The Device class contains the `deviceOs` field which contains the platform name of the registered device, currently `Android` or `IOS`.
-To register a new device you must first obtain a device token with your used mobile framework.
-With the token you can register the device on Baqend.
+The Device class contains the `deviceOs` field with the platform name of the registered device, currently `Android` or `IOS`.
+To register a new device, you must first obtain a device token with your used mobile framework.
+With the token, you can then register the device on Baqend.

-It is not required to register a Device every time your App initialize.
-The SDK provides you a flag, that indicates if the Device is already registered.
-Therefore you must only request a device token if the device is currently not
+You don't have to register a device every time your app initializes: Use the `Device.isRegistered` flag to check whether it is really necessary.
+As illustrated below, you thus only have to request a device token if the device is currently not registered:
-registered:

 ```js
 DB.ready().then(function() {